arewm/TOP-python/submission/README.txt

 File: `api.py`
     This file contains all TOP API definitions to be used by our compiler in replacing any TOP calls within test cases.
+    It is located conviently in root for inspection, but it is also located inside /test_cases/TOP_api where it is actually used.

 !!!!!!!!!!!!!!!!!!
 !!!
 Test Cases !!!